rawaha-coder/MusicalLibraryStructure/README.md

 Using OnClickListeners to add behavior to buttons using Java code.
 Creating your own Custom Class
 Looping through an ArrayList
-Populating a ListView or GridView with an ArrayAdapter
+Populating a ListView or GridView with an ArrayAdapter.